alexbarcelo/docker-mailman3/README.md

   - __HYPERKITTY_ARCHIVER_API_KEY__ The HyperKitty's archiver API key.
   Defaults to `hyperkitty`.

+  - __MAILMAN_HOST__ The host that Postfix should use in order to connect to this container, for the LMTP.
+Note that the port used for LMTP is 8024.
+Defaults to `mailman`.

+  - __POSTFIX_HOST__ Postfix host for mail sending.
+Defaults to `postfix`.

+  - __POSTFIX_PORT__ Postfix port, defaults to `25`.

 Remember that the defaults are here for testing for convenience, but in most deployments they should be changed, specially the __*_USER__ and __*_PASSWORD__ environment variables.

+## Postfix settings

+Be sure to read the [official documentation](http://mailman.readthedocs.org/en/release-3.0/src/mailman/docs/MTA.html#postfix).

+The //Transport maps// will be available at the `/var/data/` inside the container, so it will be a good idea to set the docker to mount this folder to the host.
+Remember that those files will be updated when lists are changed, so copying it is not a good approach.